-Shunting movements: the number of tank wagons/containers involved in shunting operations (separation/coupling of train sets, travel at railway yards).
+• Shunting movements: the number of tank wagons/containers involved in shunting operations (separation/coupling of train sets, travel at railway yards).

-- Loading/unloading: per railway yard, the number of tank wagons/containers that have been loaded/unloaded. - Stabling: the number of wagons/containers stabled at railway yards.
+• Stabling: the number of wagons/containers stabled at railway yards.

 The process below applies to requests for supplementary information.